AgenaTrader/AgenaIndicator-documentation/README.md

 ```

 ## Short version on how to deploy
+### Commit to master
+We have created a branch called *gh-pages* and all data from this branch will be displayed on GitHub Pages. *Commit your changes into the master repository and sync* your master repository.

 ### Build
-We have created a branch called *gh-pages* and all data from this branch will be displayed on GitHub Pages.
-Commit now your changes into the master repository and sync your master repository.
-Afterwards execute the shell script to build the website.
+Now we are ready to to execute the following shell script to *build the website* from our markdown files.
 ```bash
 ./buildanddeploy.sh -b
 ```

 ### Deploy
-Now build process has finished we can start to deploy it to the remote gh-branch.
+If the build process has finished, we can start to *deploy the website* to the gh-branch of our remote repository.
 ```bash
 ./buildanddeploy.sh -d
 ```